opensearch-project/opensearch-sdk-java/CREATE_YOUR_FIRST_EXTENSION.md

 IndexResponse response = client.index(new IndexRequest.Builder<Document>().index("crudsample").document(doc).build());
 ```

 We need some exception handling.
 The `BaseExtensionRestHandler` provides an `exceptionalRequest()` method to handle exceptions:

 ```java
 return exceptionalRequest(request, e);
 ```

 The user needs the ID of the created document (`response.id()`) for further handling.
 The `BaseExtensionRestHandler` provides a `createJsonResponse()` method for this:

 ```java
 return createJsonResponse(request, RestStatus.OK, "_id", response.id());
 ```

-Putting it all together, we have the following code:
+Finally, you have the following code:

 ```java
 Function<RestRequest, ExtensionRestResponse> createHandler = (request) -> {